 As independent optometrists and practice owners, running your practice isn't just about seeing patients.
 You're also managing a business.
-And, as a small business owner, managing your costs is a big part of the job.
-Each year you probably evaluate your budget and see where you can make adjustments.
+And, as a small business owner, managing your costs is one of the primary responsibilities.
+Each year, you should be evaluating your budget and see where you can make adjustments.

-This month we're talking about optometric practice management and profitability on the blog, and we want to take a few minutes to talk about some areas in your practice where you can make adjustments and possibly save a penny or two.
-Whether it's your budget that needs to be updated to scheduling your staff to marketing efforts to letting your patients help themselves, we've got a few ideas that could help your practice's profits in the long run.
+When it comes to optometric practice management and profitability, we want to talk about some areas in your practice where you can make adjustments and possibly save a penny or two.
+Whether it's updating budget to scheduling your staff to marketing efforts to letting your patients help themselves, we've got a few ideas that could help your practice's profits in the long run.

 Make a Budget and Stick to It

 Like most businesses, you're probably running your practice off of a pretty tight budget.
-And, if you've got a few years in the biz under your belt, you've probably come to realize that your budget disappears a lot quicker than you'd expect.
-Things end up costing twice as much as you'd originally planned, and surprise expenses pop up throughout the year.
+If you've got a few years in the biz under your belt, you've probably come to realize that your budget disappears a lot quicker than you'd expect.
+Things end up costing twice as much as you'd originally planned and surprise expenses pop up throughout the year.
 Whether you have to replace a broken device or instrument, or hire an additional employee, make sure you have some padding in your budget for it.
-Having a miscellaneous expenses slot in your budget isn't a bad idea.
+Having a miscellaneous or emergency expenses slot in your budget is one way to prepare.

 Evaluate the Total Cost of Ownership on Your Purchases